Why Be Like David?

 The Ongoing Journey

 This journey of learning is ongoing.
-Even now, I continue to seek new ways to improve and grow.
-I understand that the moment I stop learning is the moment I start to decline.
+Even now, I continue to seek new ways to improve and evolve.
+I understand that the moment I stop growing is the moment I start to decline.
 The game of basketball is art, and to be an artist, I must evolve with it.
-This means staying curious, being open-minded, and always creating.

 "In basketball, 90% is learning and 10% is playing.
 We teach the 90."